benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 * Capture sub-patterns with `as`
 * Include an `if` "guard" clause

 Wow!
 That's a lot of features.
-Let's see if we can use them all in one go, to see what they look like in a very contrived example:
+Let's see if we can use them all in one go, to see what they look like in a very contrived example (for a more gradual introduction, read the [tutorial](https://www.python.org/dev/peps/pep-0636/)):

 ```python
 class Car: